 One of the most common concerns that preppers and those preparing for an emergency have is not having the money for preps.
-In the age of free information, its wild to see so many people stymied over this one hurtle but it affects many of them.
+In the age of free information, it’s wild to see so many people stymied over this one hurdle but it affects many of them.
 So often people stop before they even get started.

-The truth is there are all sorts of preps and training out there that comes free of charge.
-Honestly, we have to be more open minded and more thorough, as a community, if we are going to take advantage of all that this world presents us with.
+The truth is there are all sorts of preps and training out there that come free of charge.
+Honestly, we have to be more open-minded and more thorough, as a community, if we are going to take advantage of all that this world presents us with.

 It seems like people are huge proponents of emergency preparedness when it can be acquired with a click and purchase, however, that same enthusiasm can often get dim when it comes to a more serious commitment.

 If you want free training and hands-on experience, find the CERT in your area and join.
 Take the full training and you will walk away a much more prepared person both for disaster preparedness and medical emergencies.

 Bonus: Root Cellar That Can Be Used as a Bunker

 If you can't afford the box culvert option you can look into is building a backyard root cellar that can be used as a bunker.